+Static and return routes

+Dynamic routing

-Static and return routes To create new static and return routes, click on Add at the top of the grid.
-Dynamic routing Double-click on the line where dynamic routing appears in the grid.
+Double-click on the line where dynamic routing appears in the grid.
 You can change the routing configuration to BIRD format and select advanced options.
-For more information, refer to the Dynamic routing section in the Stormshield Network User Configuration Manual .
-Default Double-click on the line in the grid and select a gateway. route the configuration is deployed, the network configuration deployed from SMC takes
+For more information, refer to the Dynamic routing section in the Stormshield Network User Configuration Manual.